MolSSI/QCElemental/docs/source/install.rst

 Testing
 -------
-QCElemental can be tested once install using the ``pytest`` package which can be installed via Conda as well:
+QCElemental can be tested using the ``pytest`` package which can be installed via Conda as well:

 .. code-block:: console